splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 This button can be used to cancel the previous bill of a customer.
 This feature ensures that charges are cleared appropriately in the system by deleting the invoice and transaction pertaining to the charge.

-**Save** (the button at the bottom of the page)
+**Save**

 <icon class="image-icon">![Save button](save_icon.png)</icon>

-Save any change made in the customer billing tab.
+Save any change made in the customer Billing tab, the button is located at the bottom of the page.

+#### Proforma Invoice settings

-In **Proforma Invoice settings** it is possible to enable the option `Enable Auto Proforma Invoice` creation for the current or next month as well as being able to choose a prepay payment period (up to 12 months).
+In **Proforma Invoice settings** section it is possible to enable the option `Enable Auto Proforma Invoice` creation for the current or next month as well as being able to choose a prepay payment period (up to 12 months).

 ![Proforma invoice settings](proforma_invoice_settings.png)

+#### Reminders settings

-In **Reminders settings** you can enable automatic sending of reminders to customers to remind them to pay for their services.
+In **Reminders settings** section you can enable automatic sending of reminders to customers to remind them to pay for their services.

 ![cReminder settings](creminder_settings.png)